farid-razza/visual_profile_api/README.md

 POST /image-transform/visual-profile
 ```

-The board is what the Create API takes as a reference image, so generated pictures
+The board is what the Create API takes as a reference image.
-resemble the client's existing ones instead of looking like generic stock.

 **Send 10 of the business's best images.** Fewer works and is not blocked; ten is the
 number to build around.
 See [section 5](#5-how-many-images-to-send).